keenanromain/AWS-SAA-C02-Study-Guide/README.md

   - In the following diagram of a Stored Volume architecture, data is served to the user from the Storage Area Network, Network Attached, or Direct Attached Storage within your data center.
 S3 exists just as a secure and reliable backup.
   - ![Screen Shot 2020-06-08 at 5 10 33 PM](https://user-images.githubusercontent.com/13093517/84080932-05cc5380-a9ab-11ea-8dd5-a80717b1b067.png)

 - Volume Gateway's **Cached Volumes** differ as they do not store the entire dataset locally like Stored Volumes.
-Instead, AWS is used as the primary datasource and the local hardware is used as a caching layer.
+Instead, AWS is used as the primary data source and the local hardware is used as a caching layer.
 Only the most frequently used components are retained onto the on-prem infrastructure while the remaining data is served from AWS.
 This minimizes the need to scale on-prem infrastructure while still maintaining low-latency access to the most referenced data.
   - In the following diagram of a Cached Volume architecture, the most frequently accessed data is served to the user from the Storage Area Network, Network Attached, or Direct Attached Storage within your data center.
 S3 serves the rest of the data from AWS.
   - ![Screen Shot 2020-06-08 at 5 17 02 PM](https://user-images.githubusercontent.com/13093517/84081406-e5e95f80-a9ab-11ea-82d2-8bd1a53876ba.png)